yunus-lol/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors

-this is a simple gamee of rock paper scissors game played in the console
+this is a simple game of rock paper scissors played in the console